 How to cite us

-To appropriately cite the modules (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-citation with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
+To appropriately cite the modules (samplers, theory codes, likelihoods) that you have used, simply run the script cobaya-bib with your input file(s) as argument(s), and you will get bibtex references and a short suggested text snippet for each module mentioned in your input file.
 You can find a usage example here.